 Pinterest can even foster a boost of positivity.
 Recent research from Pinterest and University of California, Berkeley, found that daily interaction with inspiring content on Pinterest helped buffer students against things like burnout and stress.

 The good news is that Pinterest parental controls are fairly robust.
-The company recently took steps to protect minors on their site, including age verification, automatically setting accounts to private for users under 16, and additional reporting options.
+The company took steps to protect minors on their site, including age verification, automatically setting accounts to private for users under 16, and additional reporting options.
 The minimum age for Pinterest users is 13.

 There are also extra steps you can take to keep your child safe on Pinterest:

 While Pinterest can be a positive creative outlet for kids, it’s not without risk.
 Parents should educate themselves about the potential dangers and take steps to keep their child safe on the site.
+If your child uses Pinterest on their iPhone or iPad, you can monitor what they type and search with BrightCanary.
+Download the app today and get started for free.

 With over 445 million users each month worldwide, Pinterest has become a popular platform for people of all ages to share and discover ideas.
 This includes millions of preteen and teen girls who enjoy using Pinterest for inspiration, from fashion and DIY projects to room decor and study tips.